 Occupation Description Buy merchandise or commodities, other than farm products, for resale to consumers at the wholesale or retail level, including both durable and nondurable goods.
 Analyze past buying trends, sales records, price, and quality of merchandise to determine value and yield.
 Select, order, and authorize payment for merchandise according to contractual agreements.
 May conduct meetings with sales personnel and introduce new products.
 Includes assistant wholesale and retail buyers of nonfarm products.

-Daily Life Of a Wholesale & Retail Buyer
+Life As a Wholesale & Retail Buyer: What Do They Do?

 - Conduct sales meetings to introduce new merchandise.

-What a Wholesale & Retail Buyer Should Know
+Things a Wholesale & Retail Buyer Should Know How to Do

 Negotiation: Bringing others together and trying to reconcile differences.